Attention-Based Multimodal Image Matching: Abstract

 \section{Abstract}

-We propose an attention-based approach for multimodal image patch matching using a Transformer encoder attending to the feature maps of a multiscale Siamese CNN.
-Our encoder is shown to efficiently aggregate multiscale image embeddings while emphasizing task-specific appearance-invariant image cues.
-We also introduce an attention-residual architecture, using a residual connection bypassing the encoder.
-This additional learning signal facilitates end-to-end training from scratch.
-Our approach is experimentally shown to achieve new state-of-the-art accuracy on both multimodal and single modality benchmarks, illustrating its general applicability.
-To the best of our knowledge, this is the first successful implementation of the Transformer encoder architecture to the multimodal image patch matching task.
+We propose a method for matching multimodal image patches using a multiscale Transformer-Encoder that focuses on the feature maps of a Siamese CNN.
+It effectively combines multiscale image embeddings while improving task-specific and appearance-invariant image cues.
+We also introduce a residual attention architecture that allows for end-to-end training by using a residual connection.
+To the best of our knowledge, this is the first successful use of the Transformer-Encoder architecture in multimodal image matching.
+We motivate the use of task-specific multimodal descriptors by achieving new state-of-the-art accuracy on both multimodal and unimodal benchmarks, and demonstrate the quantitative and qualitative advantages of our approach over state-of-the-art unimodal image matching methods in multimodal matching.
+Our code is shared here: \href{https://github.com/CodeJjang/multiscale-attention-patch-matching} {Code}.